 - 2 tsp kosher salt to start – you will likely need more.

 - Choose a pot large enough to hold the chicken and 12 cups of stock.
 Starting with stock is your first layer.

-- Poach the chicken, covered, for about 20 minutes.
-Flip the chicken and continue poaching another 10 minutes or so.
-Poaching the chicken in the stock adds another layer of flavour.
+- Poach the chicken, covered, for about 25 minutes.
+Flip the chicken.
+Be careful.
+Hot liquid.
+Use tongs and a wooden spoon to stabilize.
+Continue poaching another 10-15 minutes or so.

 Make the stock

 - Return the bones to the stock.
 Simmer for 3-4 hours, loosely covered.
 This adds more chicken goodness to the stock.
 Another layer of flavour.
 Maximum chicken soup goodness.